Flight control modes: Normal law

-During the transition from take-off to cruise there is a 5-second transition, from descent to flare there is a two-second transition, and from flare to ground there is another 2 second transition in normal law.
+In normal law, during the transition from take-off to cruise there is a 5-second transition, from descent to flare there is a 2-second transition, and from flare to ground there is another 2-second transition.

 Ground mode

-The aircraft behaves as in direct mode: the autotrim feature is turned off and there is a direct response of the elevators to the sidestick inputs.
+The aircraft behaves as in direct mode: the auto-trim feature is turned off and there is a direct response of the elevators to the sidestick inputs.
 The horizontal stabilizer is set to 4° up but manual settings (e.g., for center of gravity) override this setting.
 After the wheels leave the ground, a 5-second transition occurs where normal law – flight mode takes over from ground mode.

 Flight mode

 The flight mode of normal law provides five types of protection: pitch attitude, load factor limitations, high speed, high-AOA and bank angle.
-Flight mode is operational from take-off, until shortly before the aircraft lands, around 100 feet above ground level.
+Flight mode is operational from take-off until shortly before the aircraft lands, around 100 feet above ground level.
 It can be lost prematurely as a result of pilot commands or system failures.
 Loss of normal law as a result of a system failure results in alternate law 1 or 2.

 Unlike conventional controls, in normal law vertical side stick movement corresponds to a load factor proportional to stick deflection independent of aircraft speed.
 When the stick is neutral and the load factor is 1g, the aircraft remains in level flight without the pilot changing the elevator trim.
 Horizontal side stick movement commands a roll rate, and the aircraft maintains a proper pitch angle once a turn has been established, up to 33° bank.
 The system prevents further trim up when the angle of attack is excessive, the load factor exceeds 1.3g, or when the bank angle exceeds 33°.

 Alpha protection (α-Prot) prevents stalling and guards against the effects of windshear.
 The protection engages when the angle of attack is between α-Prot and α-Max and limits the angle of attack commanded by the pilot's sidestick or, if autopilot is engaged, it disengages the autopilot.

 Alpha Floor (α-Floor) is a low speed protection feature of the autothrottle that prevents the aircraft from stalling due to a low energy state during high angles of attack.
 If the aircraft approaches or reaches its maximum allowed angle of attack, the autothrottle system will command the engines to TO/GA thrust, irrespective of the thrust lever's position or whether the autothrottle is engaged or not.
-Once the aircraft's angle of attack returns to a safe range, the authothrottle system will switch to TOGA Lock mode, which maintains TOGA thrust until the pilots move the thrust lever to a suitable position then disengages the autothrottle.
+Once the aircraft's angle of attack returns to a safe range, the autothrottle system will switch to TOGA Lock mode, which maintains TOGA thrust until the pilots move the thrust lever to a suitable position then disengages the autothrottle.

 High speed protection will automatically recover from an overspeed.
-There are two speed limitations for high altitude aircraft, V_{MO} (maximum operational velocity) and M_{MO} (maximum operational Mach) the two speeds are the same at approximately 31,000 feet, below which overspeed is determined by V_{MO} and above which by M_{MO}.
+There are two speed limitations for high-altitude aircraft, V_{MO} (maximum operational velocity) and M_{MO} (maximum operational Mach) the two speeds are the same at approximately 31,000 feet, below which overspeed is determined by V_{MO} and above which by M_{MO}.